SunitRoy2703/SunitRoy2703.github.io/README.md

 ## Feel free to fork it and modify it for your use🤗

-Huge shout out to [@saadpasta](https://github.com/saadpasta) & [developerFolio](https://github.com/saadpasta/developerFolio), I have used their and modified it for this website❤️
+Huge shout out to [@saadpasta](https://github.com/saadpasta) & [developerFolio](https://github.com/saadpasta/developerFolio), I have used their code and modified it for this website❤️